 The policy was however reversed in 2014 and a charged of N65 was imposed on interbank ATM withdrawal once a customer does more than three interbank withdrawals in a month.
 While the supply side (the cost of rendering the ATM services) consideration motivated the policy reversal, little attention was paid to the demand side in term of the effectiveness of the charge-removal policy in reducing cash demand.
-This study thus fills this gap, and documents in the literature the effects of the cancellation of N100 ATM withdrawal charge on cash policy in Nigeria between the period 2012 and 2014.
-It sets to evaluate the impact of removal of ATM charges on customers demand for cash and, in extension, examine the effect of the policy on realization of CBN's cash policy objectives.
+This study thus fills this gap, and documents in the literature the effects of the cancellation of N100 ATM withdrawal charge on cash 44 policy in Nigeria between the period 2012 and 2014.
+It sets to evaluate the impact of removal of ATM charges

+${\rm 45}$ $\,$ on customers demand for cash and, in extension, examine the effect of the policy on realization of CBN's cash

+46 policy objectives.

-The paper is organized in five sections.
-With introduction presented section 1 above, section 2 follows with discussion of the relevant literature, ranging from the theoretical perspectives to the empirical evidences.
-Section 3 presents the methodology, highlighting the theoretical framework adopted and the analytical techniques adopted.
-Discussion of the results is presented in section 4 while section 5 concludes.
+47 The paper is organized in five sections.
+With introduction presented section 1 above, section 2 follows with

-II.
-LITERATURE REVIEW
+48 discussion of the relevant literature, ranging from the theoretical perspectives to the empirical evidences.
+Section 3

+49 presents the methodology, highlighting the theoretical framework adopted and the analytical techniques adopted.

+50 Discussion of the results is presented in section 4 while section 5 concludes.

+52 3 Literature Review

 Economic agents demand for cash mainly to finance their transactions.
 This demand for cash balances has been studied in various theoretical models.
 A most fascinating among the models is the Tobin-Baumol cash inventory model (developed by Baumol (1952) and Tobin (1956)).
 This model is very relevant to cash demand when there involves some cost in interchanging money balances between cash and deposit.
-The theory predicts that money demand or the inventory of cash held is inversely related interest rates or return in keeping money at the bank (as deposit) and directly related to transaction volume c, price level P and cost of withdrawal $\delta$ as presented below:
+The theory predicts that money demand or the inventory of cash held is inversely related interest rates or return in keeping money at the bank (as deposit) and The model above shows that the higher the cost of withdrawal, the higher the amount of cash